Irreducibility of the Dispersion Polynomial for Periodic Graphs: Abstract

 \section{Abstract}

-We use methods from algebra and discrete geometry to study the irreducibility of the dispersion polynomial of a Schr\"{o}dinger operator associated to a periodic graph after changing the period lattice.
-We provide numerous applications of these results to Schr\"{o}dinger operators associated to families of graphs which include dense periodic graphs, and families containing the dice, honeycomb, and diamond lattices.
+We use methods from algebra and discrete geometry to study the irreducibility of the dispersion polynomial of a discrete periodic operator associated to a periodic graph after changing the period lattice.
+We provide numerous applications of these results to discrete periodic operators associated to families of graphs which include dense periodic graphs, and a family containing the hexagonal and diamond lattices.